Ascension-Addons/RatingBuster/README.md

-# Addon Name
+# Rating Buster

-This is the repository for <Addon Name>.
+This is the repository for Rating Buster.
 Modified for Ascension.gg.